Content moderation

 Content moderation, in the context of websites that facilitate user-generated content, is the systematic process of identifying, reducing, or removing user contributions that are irrelevant, obscene, illegal, harmful, or insulting.
 This process may involve either direct removal of problematic content or the application of warning labels to flagged material.
 As an alternative approach, platforms may enable users to independently block and filter content based on their preferences.
 This practice operates within the broader domain of trust and safety frameworks.
-In recent years, major platforms such as TikTok, YouTube, and X (formerly Twitter) have updated their moderation systems to address misinformation and harmful content.
-These efforts have included labeling or removing misleading posts, limiting the reach of repeat offenders, and partnering with outside fact-checking organizations.

 Various types of Internet sites permit user-generated content such as posts, comments, videos including Internet forums, blogs, and news sites powered by scripts such as phpBB, a wiki, PHP-Nuke, etc. Depending on the site's content and intended audience, the site's administrators will decide what kinds of user comments are appropriate, then delegate the responsibility of sifting through comments to lesser moderators.
 Most often, they will attempt to eliminate trolling, spamming, or flaming, although this varies widely from site to site.

 Major platforms use a combination of algorithmic tools, user reporting and human review.
 Social media sites may also employ content moderators to manually flag or remove content flagged for hate speech, incivility or other objectionable content.
 Other content issues include revenge porn, graphic content, child abuse material and propaganda.
 Some websites must also make their content hospitable to advertisements.

 In the United States, content moderation is governed by Section 230 of the Communications Decency Act, and has seen several cases concerning the issue make it to the United States Supreme Court, such as the current Moody v.
 NetChoice, LLC.

 Content moderation can result in a range of outcomes, including blocking and visibility moderation such as shadow banning.

-Content moderation together with parental controls can help parents filter age appropriateness of content for their children.
+Jawboning, where governments pressure a platform with threats to moderate beyond legal requirements can reduce accountability and due process.